Realistic Data Enrichment for Robust Image Segmentation in Histopathology: Evaluation

 \textbf{Results:} Our quantitative results are summarised and compared to the state-of-the-art in Table~\ref{tab:sota} using the Dice coefficient (Dice) and \gls{aji} as suggested by~\cite{InsMix}.
 Qualitative examples are provided in Fig.~\ref{fig:generatedimages} (left), which illustrates that our model can convert a given label mask into a number of different tissue types and Fig.~\ref{fig:generatedimages}, where we compare synthetic enrichment images of various tissue types from our kidney transplant data.

-\textbf{Sensitivity analysis:} Out of our 5 models relying on additional synthetic data in the KUMAR dataset experiments, 4 of them outperform all previous SOTA on the Dice score.
-Results are more nuanced when it comes to the AJI, as AJI over-penalizes overlapping regions~\cite{graham2019hover}, and our method does not optimise specifically for this metric.
-Furthermore, Table~\ref{tab:sota} shows that, for the KIDNEY dataset, we can reach high performance (88\% Dice) while training on $30\%$ (500 samples) of the real KIDNEY data (1a), and training on the full training set (1) yields a Dice score of $94\%$.
-We also observe that the model pretrained on synthetic data and fine-tuned on 500 real images (5), outperforms the one only trained on 500 real images (1a).
+\textbf{Sensitivity analysis:} Out of our 5 models relying on additional synthetic data in the KUMAR dataset experiments, all outperform previous SOTA on the Dice score.
+Importantly, synthetic results allow for high performance in previously unseen tissue types.
+Results are more nuanced when it comes to the AJI, as AJI over-penalizes overlapping regions~\cite{HoVer}.
+Additionally, while a further \gls{aji} loss was introduced to the final network $M_{\zeta}$, loss reduction, early stopping and the $M_{\theta}$ networks do not take it into account.
+Furthermore, Table~\ref{tab:sota} shows that, for the KIDNEY dataset, we can reach high performance (88\% Dice) while training $M_{\zeta}$ on $30\%$ (500 samples) of the real KIDNEY data (1).
+We also observe that the model pretrained on synthetic data and fine-tuned on 500 real images (5), outperforms the one only trained on 500 real images (1).
 Additionally, we discover that training the model on real data before fine-tuning it on synthetic samples (3) does not work as well as the opposite approach.
 We argue that pre-training an \gls{ml} model on generated data gives it a strong prior on large dataset distributions and alleviates the need for many real samples in order to learn the final, exact, decision boundaries, making the learning procedure more data efficient.

-\textbf{Discussion:} We have shown that data enrichment with generative diffusion models can help to boost performance in low data regimes, \emph{e.g.}, KUMAR data, but also observe that when using a larger dataset, where maximum performance might have already been reached, the domain gap may become prevalent and no further improvement can be observed, \emph{e.g.}, full KIDNEY data.
+\textbf{Discussion:} We have shown that data enrichment with generative diffusion models can help to boost performance in low data regimes, \emph{e.g.}, KUMAR data, but also observe that when using a larger dataset, where maximum performance might have already been reached, the domain gap may become prevalent and no further improvement can be observed, \emph{e.g.}, full KIDNEY data (94\% Dice).
 Estimating the upper bound for the required labelled ground truth data for image segmentation is difficult in general.
 However, testing model performance saturation with synthetic data enrichment might be an experimental way forward to test for convergence bounds.
-Finally, we observe that pre-training on synthetic images and then fine-tuning on real images leads to the best performance in very data-limited scenarios, compared with other training strategies.
+Finally, the best method for data enrichment seems to depend on the quality of synthetic images.